Basic Product Architecture

 Vulnerability: Security in a Global Environment

 We encrypt sensitive customer data in the Database, and all data is transmitted over HTTPS.
-Our Public API is built on Azure’s API Gateway, and it provides a robust system for issuing authentication credentials.
+Our Public API is built on Azure’s API Gateway, providing a robust system for issuing authentication credentials.
 We can limit account access and easily revoke access to accounts.
 This is useful when companies hire a solution provider to do work for them.

 We are Type 1 Compliant:

-- Traffic to applications are monitored for unusual traffic
+Traffic to applications is monitored for unusual traffic

 We regularly have vulnerability scans and employee training to ensure that we meet the best security practices.